UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```

-For reference, we provide here the same application but witout enabling profiling.
+For reference, we provide here the same application but without enabling profiling.
 The code is adapted from the [PyTorch tutorial](#https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).

 ```{eval-rst}
 .. literalinclude:: pytorch_profiler/resnet18_without_profiler_api.py